-The moment a sapient being once again sought to defy the grand designs of the goddess River, the deity broke reality with second Calamity.
+The moment a sapient being once again sought to defy the grand designs of the goddess Mira, the deity broke reality with another Calamity.
 Refugees from across space and time poured into Eden as they’d done before, and they pushed the halflings off the lands they’d made their homes.

-Then some idiot or other defied the will of the goddess for a third time, and it was back to square one.
+Then some idiot or other defied the will of the goddess again, and it was back to square one.

-This pattern would repeat itself again and again.
+This pattern would repeat itself over and over.
 And yet, each time the halflings were marched off their lands to make way for the ruinous ambitions of the colonizers, they drew the line at the Bü‘ükopo.
 You could push them that far, but no further.
 Oz was theirs.
 The river was theirs.
 And they would not cede either place.
 No matter the cost.

 Flora and Fauna